 Sure, we love the convenience of our favorite $12 salad spot near the office or picking up a quick sandwich (and chips and a drink) on the go, but nothing can beat a homemade lunch.
 Meal prep for work may seem like just another task to add to an already-overflowing to-do list, but hear us out: adult lunch boxes are the way of the future.
 Not only is packing your lunch tastier, it’s also more sustainable (no wasteful paper napkins and plastic containers when you bring your own stainless steel bento box) and much easier on your wallet.
 Read on for our top tips on meal prep for work and our favorite adult lunch box ideas.

 Lunch doesn’t have to be boring.
-If the idea of an adult lunch box prompts visions of a tired turkey sandwich and a slightly-too-soft apple day after day, we’re ready to dispel that myth.
+If the idea of an adult lunch box prompts visions of a granola bar and apple day after day, we’re ready to dispel that myth.
 Believe it or not, almost any recipe can be turned into a packed lunch.
 Korean barbecue bowl?
 Check!
 Veggie-friendly cauliflower tacos?
+A fun and tasty salad?
 Why not!
 Leftovers are your best friend when it comes to meal prep for work.

 Plan ahead.
 When it comes to meal prep for work, a little time devoted to planning can save you hours of time and stress later in the week.
 We like to set aside a few hours on Sunday to plan our meals for the week, grocery shop and prep all our ingredients.
 Pre-chopping vegetables, boiling eggs, grilling meats and portioning out leftovers can be a total lifesaver when hump day rolls around.